tux-o-matic/ovhipfailover/README.markdown

 # OVH IP failover #

-This module can manage two network elements
+This Puppet module is meant to ease the implementation of multiple network interfaces on a server and leverage special network solutions offered by the hosting company OVH.
-### Network interface via RedHat type network script
+#### Network interface via RedHat type network script
 - General network interface, private/public
 - Virtual interfaces, included the ones offered by OVH as part of their vRack solution
-### A failover IP from OVH via an init script to control the routing destination of the IP
+#### A failover IP from OVH via an init script to control the routing destination of the IP
 - Wraps underlying calls to the OVH API

 -------